greeeg/redefined.cloud/content/terms/continuous-delivery/index.en.md

   ]
 ---

-Continuous delivery is an engineering practise in which you want to reduce the time between writing the first line of code and deploying it live to customers in a safe and reliable way.
+Continuous delivery is an engineering practice in which you want to reduce the time between writing the first line of code and deploying it live to users in a safe and reliable way.

 Imagine Bob and Jane who both own a renown ice cream shop with exotic flavours.
 Each day, they have hundreds of customers who come to buy their ice creams.